shebacodes/shareyourtailor/README.md

 # ASO EBI STYLE
 Aso Ebi is a Nigerian [insert description here] garment worn in varied designs to celebrate special occasions, primarily weddings, birthday celebrations and engagement parties.

 As the wedding industry develops further in Nigeria, there will be a continous need to source the services of tailors who can "build the look" for customers interested in mocking up styles they've seen from friends and family.
+My app "Share Your Tailor" runs on the common slang amongst Nigerians who have a hard time sharing their tailors for fear of having them on a backlog.

 Aso Ebi Files *[Name to be determined] aims to provide looks for the client based on colors, tailor and style.